 Let's first summarize briefly what gamma-ray bursts are.
 Indeed, it is somewhat difficult, because unlike many of the sources and phenomena we've discussed, gamma-ray bursts are rather heterogeneous in their properties.
-The first two properties come from their name: the emission is primarily in gamma rays (with a spectral $\nu F{\nu}$ peak in the hundreds of keV), and the events have a limited duration (from milliseconds to about a thousand seconds, as seen so far).
+The first two properties come from their name: the emission is primarily in gamma rays (with a spectral νF{ν} peak in the hundreds of keV), and the events have a limited duration (from milliseconds to about a thousand seconds, as seen so far).
 There seems to be a broad bimodal distribution of durations, one peak being less than a second and the other being at 10-20 seconds.
 Unlike X-ray bursts, the profile of the flux with time is not universal.
 Many bursts have a "FRED" profile (fast rise, exponential decay), but others are more spiky, or have some emission, a long quiescent period, and then have more emission.

-The distribution of locations of bursts on the sky is consistent with isotropic, although occasionally we read reports of evidence for weak clustering in a subset of bursts.
+It appears at this time that the distribution of locations of bursts on the sky is consistent with isotropic, although occasional evidence for weak clustering in a subset of bursts is reported.
 There is also no definitive evidence that any burst has repeated, although some events are consistent with a repetition of up to four events.
-The positional uncertainties for most detected bursts are large (at least several degrees), although detections from BeppoSAX, HETE-2 and Swift can do much better than that.
+The positional uncertainties for most detected bursts are large (at least several degrees), although detections from BeppoSAX, HETE-2 and SWIFT can do much better than that.
 This is why statements about isotropy and repetition are difficult to make.
-The flux observed at Earth has an extremely broad range between different burst, from a maximum of few $\times 10^{-3}$ erg cm-2 s-1 (the BOAT, or Brightest Of All Time, was recently seen: GRB 221009A) to the flux limits of detectors, down to $10^{-8}$ erg cm-2 s-1.
+The flux observed at Earth has an extremely broad range between different burst, from a maximum of about 10^{-3} erg cm-2 s-1 to the flux limits of detectors, down to 10^{-8} erg cm-2 s-1.
 All bursts that have been localized enough for pointed follow-up have X-ray afterglows lasting days (before they are too weak to detect), and about half have detectable optical afterglows.
 The spectrum and the time development of the bursts are adequately described by power laws with a few breaks in them.
 Redshifts (or at least lower limits to the redshift) have been obtained for a number of bursts, clearly indicating that many, perhaps all, bursts are at large cosmological distances.